2016 World Club Series: World Club Challenge

-First time the two clubs had met since the 1997 World Club Championship tournament.
+This was the first time the two clubs had met since the 1997 World Club Championship tournament.

 Leeds Rhinos

 Leeds won the Treble in 2015 in their most successful season.
 They beat Wigan Warriors 22-20 in the Grand Final to qualify for their 7th World Club Challenge.

 North Queensland Cowboys

-The Cowboys won their first Premiership in 2015 which was their 20th anniversary.
-They beat the Brisbane Broncos in extra time of a dramatic Grand Final to qualify for their first World Club Challenge.
+The Cowboys won their first premiership in 2015, which was their 20th anniversary.
+They beat the Brisbane Broncos in extra time of a dramatic grand final to qualify for their first World Club Challenge.